invkrh/personal-blog/content/post/loss-function.md

 , this is what we want to maximize.

-For simplicity, we take again the **natural logarithm** of both left and right hand side, then
+For simplicity, we take again the **natural logarithm** of both left and right-hand side, then

 <div>
 $$